LauRuns/netflix-api/README.md

 # Nodejs API

-This API is to be used with the `NETFLIX-APP` and/or the `RN-NETFLIX` project.
+This API is to be used with the `NETFLIX-APP` and/or the `RN-NETFLIX` project which you will find as public projects on this Github.
 Together with this API they are part of a school/study project and should be used together.
 Both the React and React Native project use this API for handling userdata and authentication.

 ## This is a study project